eroux/CuPED/README.md

 Customizable Presentation of ELAN Documents (non official!)

- CuPED - Customizable Presentation of ELAN Documents Christopher Cox, <christopher.cox@ualberta.ca>
- Andrea Berez, <aberez@umail.ucsb.edu>

 CuPED ("Customizable Presentation of ELAN Documents") transforms time-aligned XML transcripts produced with ELAN (EUDICO Linguistic Annotator; MPI Nijmegen) and their associated media into other file formats.

-CuPED is written in Python, and distributed under the GNU General Public License, Version 2 (see 'COPYING').
+CuPED is written in Python, and distributed under the GNU General Public License, Version 2 (see 'LICENSE').
 Certain software components used by CuPED may be released under other licenses; see CREDITS for more information.

 ## About this repository ##